 end

-It's a little more code in this example, but very few of the methods that use published_at need to change and it's massively more readable.
-Ace!
+It's a touch more code in this example, but almost none of the methods that use published_at need to change, and the result is vastly more readable.
+The lesson: treat your own class's state the same way you'd treat someone else's API.
+Code to the interface, even internally.